wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

     *   (c) to comply with [section 32][43] in relation to a NAIT animal that dies, is lost, or is exported live.

-    (3) Every person who commits an offence against subclause (1) is liable on summary conviction,---
+    (3) Every person who commits an offence against subclause (1) is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $10,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $20,000\.

-    (4) Every person who commits an offence against subclause (2) is liable on summary conviction,---
+    (4) Every person who commits an offence against subclause (2) is liable on conviction,---

     *   (a) in the case of an individual, to a fine---